vEnhance/1802/src/ipep.typ

 - Questions related to mass, or center of mass, of objects like wires (for $d=1$) or metal plates (for $d=2$).

-In this book, this will happen in @sec-scalar-field-ints, and then after that the line and surface integrals will always be the *vector field* variant instead (in Part India and Juliett).
+In this book, this will happen in @ch-scalint, and then after that the line and surface integrals will always be the *vector field* variant instead (in Part India and Juliett).
 If you want to flip ahead,